alexandernita/Interpolation/README.md

 \end{array}
 \end{aligned}
 $$
-but the underlying idea, which is what we need to code, anyway, is
+but the underlying idea, which is what we need to code, anyway, is to define the $b_k$ recursively
 $$
 \begin{aligned}
 b_n&\stackrel{\text{def}}{=}a_n\\